 Hitting a dozen cars as you slide down a hill, brake pedal floored the whole way, may not injure you.
-But it will probably increase your insurance rates.
-It will also make you fodder for the entertainment of those who choose to stay home.
-(We'll start you off with a classic: winter car bowling in Seattle.)
+But it will probably increase your car insurance rates.

 Of course, you shouldn't drive too fast and hammer the brakes.
-Snow, ice and black ice are a quick lesson in how car physics change in freezing weather, and it takes a lifetime of expertise to display the skills this bus driver shows.
+Snow, ice and black ice are a quick lesson in how car physics change in freezing weather.

 But much of the idiocy bad weather brings to the roads stems from lack of foresight or ignorance of the basics.
 We asked some experienced hands about beginners' mistakes.
 Take heed of these hallmarks of future YouTube stars:

 1. They don't clear the windshield completely.
 Eva Lipson of Truckee, Calif., says she has seen visitors to her ski town remove snow from only a small area of their windshields before taking off driving.
 Driving with a football helmet on would give them a better view.
 Clear the entire windshield and side and rear windows, and put de-icer in the windshield washer fluid so you can keep it clean as you drive through mud and snow, she recommends.
 Many snowpocalypse veterans will throw a blanket or tarp over the windshield to make the clearing easier.

 2. They don't brush snow off headlights and taillights.
 Removing snow from windows helps drivers see out, but forgetting the lights doesn't help other drivers see them, says Marc Pitman, a Maine resident who has lived in the Northeast his entire life.
 "I really honestly don't think people think below the windshield," says Pitman, who too often can't see turn signals or brake lights from snow on cars.
 Snow from the roof can also cause a problem if it blows onto the windshield of a car behind you.